csantos-alvess/Physalia-Manual-Genome-Curation/Session3.md

 - icPolPter2 (coleoptera)
 - ilCycPunc2 (lepdopitera)

-Check if these genomes belong to homogametic or heterogametic samples and try to identify and assign sex chromosomes using Nucmer output files.
+Check if these genomes belong to homogametic or heterogametic samples and try to identify and assign sex chromosomes.
+You may use Nucmer output files or PacBio reads coverage.

 > [!IMPORTANT]
 > At the end of the curation process, check if you: